 - Replace the batteries if the display is blank.
 If the digital monitor is mixed up, the thermostat might need to be swapped out.

 - Make sure the button is set to “heat” as opposed to “off” or “cool.”

 - Make sure the program is set to the appropriate day and time and is scheduled to “run.”
 If you’re having trouble overriding the program, set the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will cause the heating to start if thermostat settings are an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than the temperature of the room.

 If your heating hasn’t turned on within several minutes, make certain that it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heating system might not have power.

 If you utilize a smart thermostat—such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for support.
 If you still can’t get your Wi-Fi thermostat to function, reach us at 361-214-1203 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.